lucasrcbranco/lucasrcbranco/README.md

 - ⚡ Fun fact: ...
 -->

-### Persistence is "the continuance of an effect after its cause is removed".
+### Persistence is the continuance of an effect after its cause is removed.